Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

 If you encounter issues with business failure testing:

 * Join our `Discord community <https://discord.gg/giskard>`_ and ask questions in the ``#support`` channel
-* Check the Enterprise documentation for :doc:`Advanced LLM Security Test Generation </hub/sdk/datasets/business>`
+* Check the Giskard Hub documentation for :doc:`Advanced LLM Security Test Generation </hub/sdk/datasets/business>`
 * Review our :doc:`glossary on AI terminology </start/glossary>` to better understand the terminology used in the documentation.

 Remember: Business failure testing is an ongoing process.
 Regularly test your models and update your business failure test suites to stay ahead of emerging failures.